 In order to visit the U.S. for a temporary business or pleasure stay, foreign nationals must in many cases (where entry on the Visa Waiver Program isn't available from their country) obtain visitor visas (B visas, sometimes also called tourist visas).
 These can be applied for at the U.S. embassy or consulate in their home country.

 The B visa application process can be difficult for anyone, but especially challenging for a foreign national with a criminal record.
 The reason is that U.S. immigration law (I.N.A. § 212)) states that foreign nationals with various types of criminal convictions are "inadmissible" to the U.S., meaning they are not allowed to enter the U.S. on any sort of visa.

 Not all crimes automatically result in B visa ineligibility.
 For example, a single misdemeanor drunk driving conviction is not a criminal visa ineligibility (although it might result in a medical ineligibility for alcoholism plus dangerous behavior.)

 Theft crimes, drug crimes, crimes against others (like assault) or crimes against the government (like tax fraud) will usually result in visa ineligibility.

 Although you can read the statutory section yourself, inadmissibility can be hard to figure out.
 You might not even be able to tell that your criminal conviction makes you inadmissible until the U.S. consular officer makes this determination (or you consult an attorney).

-U.S. immigration law contains an important exception, allowing a visa to be approved in cases where a foreign national was convicted of only one crime and the maximum jail sentence for that crime is less than one year in that jurisdiction.
+U.S. immigration law contains an important exception, allowing a visa to be approved where a foreign national was convicted of only one crime and the maximum jail sentence for it is less than one year in that jurisdiction.
 This is called the "sentencing exception."